ArnoldPretoriusUCT/Introduction-to-Robotics/README.md

 The content of this package is intended for undergraduate students with at least some experience with MATLAB, developed by MathWorks.

 The intention of this package is to introduce students to the fundamentals of rigid-body robotics in an interactive manner, providing both rigorous theoretical development, along with guided demonstration and emulated practical exercises.
 This is made possible by making use of MATLAB Live Scripts which incorporate formatted text, LaTeX equations, imagery, and interactive code blocks.
+Additionally, optional hardware elements have also been included in this course offering, which can either be used as experimental demonstrations, or incorporated in the Project.

 ### Important points to take note
 - The weekly Virtual Labs contain questions that are meant to be answered within a Learning Management System (LMS), which for the University of Cape Town is Amathuba (an LMS based on D2L Brightspace).